Walther Bothe: Early years

 In 1913, Bothe joined the Physikalisch-Technische Reichsanstalt (PTR – now the Physikalisch-Technische Bundesanstalt), where he stayed until 1930.
 Hans Geiger had been appointed Director of the newly-established Laboratory for Radioactivity there in 1912; Bothe was an assistant to Geiger from 1913 to 1920, a scientific member of Geiger's staff from 1920 to 1927, and Director of the Laboratory for Radioactivity from 1927 to 1930—in succession to Geiger.

 In May 1914, Bothe volunteered for service in the German cavalry.
 He was taken prisoner by the Russians and incarcerated in Russia for five years.
 While there, he learned the Russian language and worked on theoretical physics problems related to his doctoral studies.
 He returned to Germany in 1920, with a Russian bride.

 On his return from Russia, Bothe continued his employment at the PTR under Hans Geiger in the Laboratory for Radioactivity.
 In 1924, Bothe published on his coincidence method.
 The Bothe–Geiger coincidence experiment studied the Compton effect and the wave–particle duality of light.
 Bothe's coincidence method and his applications of it earned him the Nobel Prize in Physics in 1954.

-In 1925, while still at the PTR, Bothe became a Privatdozent (unsalaried lecturer) at the University of Berlin, and, in 1929, he became an ausserordentlicher Professor (extraordinary professor) there.
+In 1925, while still at the PTR, Bothe became a Privatdozent (unsalaried lecturer) at the Friedrich Wilhelm University of Berlin, and, in 1929, he became an ausserordentlicher Professor (extraordinary professor) there.

 In 1927, Bothe began the study of the transmutation of light elements through bombardment with alpha particles.
 From a joint investigation with H. Fränz and Heinz Pose in 1928, Bothe and Fränz correlated reaction products of nuclear interactions to nuclear energy levels.

 In 1929, in collaboration with Werner Kolhörster and Bruno Rossi (who were guests in Bothe's laboratory at the PTR), Bothe began the study of cosmic rays.
 The study of cosmic radiation would be conducted by Bothe for the rest of his life.

 In 1930, Bothe became an ordentlicher Professor (ordinary professor) and Director of the Physics Department at the University of Giessen.
 The same year, Bothe and his collaborator Herbert Becker bombarded beryllium, boron, and lithium with alpha particles from polonium and observed a new form of penetrating radiation.
 In 1932, James Chadwick identified this radiation as the neutron.